open-make/airtrack-doc-website/headfixation.md

 # Construction of the head fixation

 For the observations the animal's head needs to be fixated above the center of the platform and therefore a head fixation method is required.
-This section is less detailed because it needs to take your setup into account.
+This section is less detailed because you need to take your setup into account.
 Here we offer a solution which is basic and might work on your side.
-If not, you have to place your head fixation method somewhere on the table or surroundings.
+You can take this as an idea for the general basic structure if you design it yourself.
+In generell, we can recommend Thorlabs for ordering equipment.

+>!! **Warning**
+>!!
+>!!
+Advertising thorlabs oke? (structur elemente)

 {{BOM}}